syncfusion-content/asp.netwebforms-docs/aspnet/installation-and-upgrade/System-Requirements.md

 # System Requirement

-This section describes the system requirements of Syncfusion ASP.NET platform for development.
+The system requirements for using our Syncfusion ASP.NET Web Forms platform are as follows

 ### Operating Systems